-With a love of historical fiction that stemmed devouring Jean Plaidy as a teenager, I always knew I would be a historian.
+With a love of historical fiction that stemmed from devouring Jean Plaidy as a teenager, I always knew I would be an historian.
 Trips to castles, palaces, and historical sites as a child instilled in me a fascination with past times.
-Various teachers along the way nurtured my interest in first Classics and then History.
-However, one woman alone inspired me, and she knows who she is.
+You will occasionally find reviews of historical fiction here.
+Various teachers along the way nurtured my interest first in Classics and then History.
+However, one woman alone inspired me.

 Witchcraft in Early Modern Poland 1500-1800

 Poland’s witchcraft persecution has long intrigued scholars, who have had to wait until now for the first comprehensive study of Polish demonology examined together with the records of witchcraft trials in Wielkopolska.
 This detailed exploration of Polish demonology reveals many different versions of the witch; from harbinger of evil to much-admired housewife, shattering the assumption that the witch was universally loathed.
 Contemporary voices reveal an awareness of the dynamics behind the persecution and an intensely critical attitude towards abuses rife in the courtroom.
 This groundbreaking new study looks at the many reasons why individuals used witchcraft, accused each other of witchcraft and admitted to carrying out witchcraft.
 It goes behind the trials to discover narratives of abuse, power struggles, and the relationships between men and women in the early modern period, proving that the quarrels and problems of the early modern period were not so very different from today.